MarraLtd/Power-Platform-Local-Gov-Component-Library/docs/components/Email.md

 - **Disabled - Disabled** - Boolean value that controls whether the text input is in edit or disabled mode.
 While true the input is disabled and whilst false the input can be typed into.
     - **Default:** False

+- **Default - Default** - When text is set, this defines the default email a user sees when they navigate to the component.
+    - **Default:** ""

 ### Outputs

 - **Value** - Outputs the sanitised text input.